caktus/django-project-template/docs/dev/converting-legacy-projects.rst

        - require:
          - pkg: ruby-dev

-Various interesting Salt states are activated by the inclusion of settings in ``project.sls``.
+Various interesting Margarita states are activated by the inclusion of settings in ``project.sls``.
 For example, to enable [Letsencrypt](https://letsencrypt.org/) on your project, you need to set ``letsencrypt`` to ``true`` and include a ``admin_email`` value: